moogento/moo-statusline/README.md

 ---

 **Tips:**
-- The statusline updates automatically as you work
+- The statusline updates automatically as you work (~300ms refresh)
-- Watch the context percentage to know when auto-compact will happen
+- Watch `ctx:` values turn orange/red to know when auto-compact is approaching
-- Use the rate limit timer to plan long conversations
+- Monitor the 5-hour rate limit bar to pace your usage
-- Customize colors to match your terminal theme
+- Green reset timer (<15min) means you're almost back to full capacity
+- Weekly usage (`w:X%`) helps track longer-term patterns
+- Cache refreshes every 30 seconds to keep data current without hammering the API
+- Times are shown cleanly: `9pm` instead of `9:00pm`, `:59` rounds to next hour